QUICK ANSWER

 The candidate booklet says sales associate candidates must present the pre-license education completion certificate at the test center every time they take the exam.
 If you do not present valid proof, you will not be admitted and may still owe the exam fee.

-For scheduling details after approval, use the Florida real estate exam test centers guide.
+For scheduling details after approval, use the Florida Pearson VUE real estate testing centers guide.

 DBPR does not publish a simple public chart that says every status label means exactly one thing for every applicant.
 Treat this as practical troubleshooting, not an official status-code dictionary.